roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

  "Any stranger than a teenager blowing your husband in front of both of us?
 Go ahead.
 Have fun."

  Wendy got up and walked around the bed, delivering our girl to her mother.
 Carol laid the towel over her shoulder, then rested Jeannie against it, rubbing and patting her back gently.
-Report_Story #2